Restaurants in Wan Chai

 Tai Yuen Street Market ★ 4.0

-Tai Yuen Street in Wan Chai is the city's last toy street and a Cantonese snack lane, with dried seafood, herbal teas, walnut cookies and Hong Kong souvenirs across two pedestrianised blocks.
+Tai Yuen Street in Wan Chai is the city's last toy street and a Cantonese snack lane, with dried seafood, herbal teas, walnut cookies and Hong Kong souvenirs.

 Tip: Combine Tai Yuen Street with Bowrington Road one block away; both run a Cantonese wet market hour together.